-In response to an increasing international demand for the expertise of the Bouwcentrum, an international training wing was established in 1958 to provide international education and transfer knowledge to professionals from developing countries, seeking solutions in housing and construction sectors.
-This was called the Bouwcentrum International Education-BIE.
+The foundation of IHS is associated with the Bouwcentrum and the knowledge and experience that emerged from this institution.
+In response to an increasing international demand for the expertise of the Bouwcentrum, an international training wing was created in 1958 to provide international education and transfer knowledge to professionals from developing countries, seeking solutions in housing and construction sectors.

 From BIE to IHS

 A new phase began in 1982, under Cor Dijkgraaf, appointed in 1976, when BIE changed its name to the Institute for Housing Studies (IHS).

 After having focused increasingly on the complexity and integrated nature of problems faced by cities, the institute redesigned its programmes to promote skill development with which to solve problems in the local context.
 In 1990, the name changed again to Institute for Housing and Urban Development Studies, but the acronym IHS remained unchanged.
 At the same time, the institute began linking its short courses to the development of a Master's in Urban Management and Development, pioneering the design of two major courses for urban management and urban environmental management.